Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Simulation Study

-In Figure~\ref{fig: lasso} A, B, we demonstrate the proportion of each index rejected from the LOO confidence set, $n \in \{40, 160\}$ respectively.
-The exclusion frequency is positively associated with the true risk of the corresponding $\beta_r$.
-Increasing the sample size from $n = 40$ to $160$, we can visually observe that the confidence sets $\widehat C$ reject non-optimal dimensions more frequently.
+In Figure~\ref{fig: lasso}, we plot the frequency of each index being excluded from the confidence set by the proposed LOO algorithm, Bonferroni correction (BC) and Rank Inference (RI) by~\cite{mogstad2024inference}.
+Specifically, a point $(r,\omega)$ on a solid curve indicates that the corresponding $\beta_r$ is excluded in $\omega\%$ of the confidence sets constructed over numerical repeats.
+Two different test sample sizes $n \in \{40, 160\}$ are investigated.
+For each compared method, the observed exclusion frequency of each $r$ is positively associated with the true risk of the corresponding $\beta_r$.
+Increasing the sample size from $n = 40$ to $160$, the confidence set $\widehat C$ rejects sub-optimal dimensions more frequently.
+Both the proposed LOO method and the RI method consistently outperform the BC method---yielding higher exclusion percentages for all sub-optimal indices---while controlling the type I errors for $r^\ast = 39$ at the level $\alpha = 0.05$.

-We also supplement a Q-Q plot for the centered test statistic $\tilde T_{r^*}$ in Figure~\ref{fig: lasso} C, verifying the expected Gaussian distribution as in Theorem~\ref{th: random center}.
-When $n=40$ it still has an observable deviation from normal but as the sample size increases the difference vanishes.
-Note that correctly removing the center $d_{i,r}^{(-v_i)}$ in \eqref{eq: centered test stat}---which may take a different value for different $X_i$'s---is crucial for verifying the normality.
-Treating it as a constant across $i$'s does give an approximately Gaussian distribution even empirically.

-In Figure~\ref{fig: lasso} D, we present the (Pearson's $\rho$) correlation structure between the dimensions of $X_i$ (not $Z^{\rm pred}$).
-Given two indices $r_1,r_2\in [100]$, the color corresponds to $\rho((Z^{\rm out} - Z^{\rm pred\top}\beta_{r_1})^2, (Z^{\rm out} - Z^{\rm pred\top}\beta_{r_2})^2)$.
-More adjacent indices $r_1,r_2$ correspond to more similar $\eta$'s, which induces more similar models and predictions.
-Moreover, the entries of each $X_i$ are contaminated by the same noise realization from $Z^{\rm out}_i$, which further boosts the correlation between dimensions.
-Therefore we claim a natural correlation structure in model selection problems should contain at least moderately large off-diagonal elements, and this is indeed the scenario where the proposed framework has the best advantage over existing methods as illustrated in earlier Section~\ref{subsection: method comparison}.
+For the LASSO problem, the dimensions of the risk vector $X$ are highly correlated, due to the similarity between $\beta_r$'s when trained under similar $\eta_r$'s.
+Many of them share a Pearson's $\rho$ greater than $0.8$, with the highest being close to $0.99$.
+This distinguishes the LASSO application from the experiments in Section~\ref{subsection: method comparison}, where only a few dimensions can have $\rho = 0.8$ even in the most highly correlated scheme.